UPPMAX/linux-command-line-201/docs/sessions/regular_expressions_and_grep/README.md

     Use the arrow keys to navigate and `q` to quit

 ### Exercise 1.2: what does `grep` do?

 According to the `grep` manual, in a one-line answer, what does `grep` do?

-Tip: it is at the top
+Tip: it is at the top.

 ??? question "Answer"